ry2223/ExpenseTracker/README.md

 - adding, editing and deleting individual expenses that contain the item name, amount spent, expense date and the category
 - seeing the total expense sum

+In order to create the database please perform a data migration using the following context files: ExpenseContext, AuthDbContext.

 The app is constantly being developed.